gervguerrero/Azure-Cloud-Honeynet-SOC-Lab-Firewall-Hardening/README.md

 4. Operating System specific firewalls to each virtual machine and firewall rules specific to the Blob Storage/Key Vault
 5. Private Endpoint Protection for Blob Storage/Key Vault (Not configured, not shown on map.)

-This page will demonstrate configuring each security control and how it can prevent the brute force incident from occuring.
+This page will demonstrate configuring each security control and how it can prevent the brute force incident from occurring.

  <br/>

 # 1. Azure Firewall
 ## Threat Actor Access Before Controls (Azure Firewall)
-Starting with the most external security control, introducing and configuring an Azure Firewall properly can prevent unwanted remote deskop protocol (RDP) requests to the Azure network.
+Starting with the most external security control, introducing and configuring an Azure Firewall properly can prevent unwanted remote desktop protocol (RDP) requests to the Azure network.

 Here we can see evidence without this security control, that any external IP can perform RDP into our Windows 10 virtual machine, as well as ping the machine: